junjiezhujason/aegis/docs/install.md

 AEGIS is an open-source software, and the back-end and front-end implementations in Python and Javscript are available under the MIT License.
-The following instructions are used to install the *full* version of AEGIs, which includes all of its functionalities including power calculation.
+The following instructions are used to install AEGIS.

 ## Install Dependencies